-Do you happen to have an extra $14,000-plus that you can squeeze into your annual budget to cover the expenses involved in raising a child?
-If not, you may want to start planning now—well before the baby is on the way—because that’s what the U.S. Department of Agriculture estimates for the costs of child-rearing infants born in 2015.
+Do you happen to have an extra $14,000 (or more) you can squeeze out of your annual budget to cover the expenses involved in raising a child?
+If not, you might consider starting on your financial plans for a baby, because that’s what the U.S. Department of Agriculture (USDA) estimates for the costs of child-rearing per year.

-That’s according to “The Cost of Raising a Child,” the USDA’s annual report of what middle-income, married-couple families can expect.
+That’s according to “The Cost of Raising a Child,” the USDA’s annual report on what middle-income, married-couple families can expect in terms of the cost of raising a baby.
 The costs will vary, of course, depending on the family income level, the ages and number of children, and where you live.

 But get this: The estimated $233,610 tab covers birth through age 17 and doesn’t include the costs of a college education.
 That’s when the real spending party begins.

-What to do to keep your family financially solvent and still saving during these crucial child-rearing years and beyond?
-Here’s a quick checklist of things to keep in mind and in the bank:
+How can you keep your family financially solvent and still save during these crucial child-rearing years and beyond?
+Here’s a quick checklist of things to keep in mind and in the bank.

 for thinkMoney ®